Nong Khiaw - The Complete Guide

 How long does the walk take: 20 to 40 minutes each way depending on your speed and if you go all the way up to the hut.

-Tips: Set off about an hour before the sun starts to set as it will get busier and busier.
-It really is the perfect place to watch the sun set, but this isn’t exactly a secret so it gets quite busy.
+Set off about an hour before the sun starts to set as it will get busier and busier.
+It really is the perfect place to watch the sun set, but this isn’t exactly a secret so it gets very busy.

-Remember to pack a sunset beer, if you’re lucky you can buy one from the shop but the range was more limited/more expensive than the town below!
+Remember to pack a sunset beer or two, if you’re lucky you can buy one from the shop but the range was more limited/more expensive than the town below!

 If you are heading up for sunset, make sure you bring a torch or have your phone charged for light on the way down.
 It’s an easy hike in the twilight but you will still want to watch your footing.